 Boracay is a small yet captivating island in the region of Visayas.
 It’s popularly known for its white beach sand and clear turquoise waters.
 Aside from that, it’s surrounded by many other beaches or islands that are equally as beautiful as the main beach.
 Neighboring beaches are White Beach, Puka Beach, Cagban Beach, and a whole lot more.

 The island is now pretty much dominated by night clubs and bars for those who wish to experience the nightlife at the beach.
-However, if you’re the type to seek adventures more than parties, Boracay still has it for you!
+However, if you’re the type to seek adventures more than parties and are exploring the Philippines and all this country has to offer, Boracay still has it for you!

 Boracay is popularly known for its fun and exciting water sports activities like riding the jet ski, banana boat, para and parawsailing, flying fish, scuba diving, and so much more.
 There’s just a lot of activities on this island that you’d want to keep coming back for more!